 Other potential sources of direct mortality were evaluated, but considered negligible.
 Vehicle collisions are considered negligible given the limited nighttime traffic expected in the Project area and low speed limits on Project roads.
-Mortality through collision with stationary objects (e.g., met tower) is considered negligible given the general ability of bats to avoid colliding with stationary objects (Griffin 1958), and Na Pua Makani Power Partners' commitment to avoid the use of barbed wire at the Project, which can be an entanglement risk to bats (Zimpfer and Bonaccorso 2010).
+Mortality through collision with stationary objects (e.g., met tower, construction cranes, transmission line, etc.) is considered negligible given the general ability of bats to avoid colliding with stationary objects (Griffin 1958), and Na Pua Makani Power Partners' commitment to avoid the use of barbed wire at the Project, which can be an entanglement risk to bats (Zimpfer and Bonaccorso 2010).
+The absence of bat fatalities observed during searches at met tower search plots at the Kaheawa Pastures I (9 years of weekly searches) and Kawailoa (3 years of twice weekly searches) wind projects further supports the Hawaiian hoary bat's ability to avoid stationary objects (see each project's annual compliance monitoring reports5 for details).